parrt/msds692/notes/cookies.md

 127.0.0.1 - - [09/Sep/2016 11:52:08] "GET /homepage HTTP/1.1" 200 -
 ```

-Your browser should show "Home page" in big letters.
+Your browser should show "Home page" in big letters and have URL `/homepage` in the URL text field.

 ## A login/logout server